QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

   <p>
     How we use Kalman Filter?
 It compares 2 values from odometry and ultrasonic.
 In case difference is negligible, special coefficient <b>Trust</b> will rise.
 Normally it is close to 1, so robot will move and trust to Ultrasonics values, but if difference between values are too big or it changes too fast, trust will sharply decline.
 For example, Ultrasonic can detect the obstacle and its value will decrease, so with trusts downfall, robot will rely on Odometry system.
   </p>

+  ### Previous system (Odometry correction method)

+Before adopting Kalman Filter, we adopted direct correction between the values obtained from ultrasonic sensor readings and odometry values.
+In this case, we matched the odometry values and ultrasonic values and if their difference is less than 10, we directly applied the ultrasonic reading to correct odometry.
+But, in practice, this method did not work well under competition situations.
+Whenever the difference between ultrasonic readings and odometry readings exceeded 10, this system would yield huge errors due to accumulating odometry drift.

+### Problem analysis
+The first problem of the above approach is the absence of smooth changes in the level of trust.
+In fact, there were only two possibilities:
+* The values were similar: the direct replacement took place
+* The values were different: the system became instable

+Thus, the position of the robot was jumping, causing instable odometry.

+### Moving towards Kalman-based system
+To improve this situation, we have introduced the filter approach based on Kalman and a new dynamic parameter – Trust.
+Instead of switching between the readings of the sensors, we now define the weight of each of them for the final value.
+- The more similar values from ultrasonic and odometry were, the higher the level of Trust.

-## Ultrasonic rotation control
+## Ultrasonic Rotation Control

-  In most of cases, 3 motors are enough for FE category, but we decided to use last one too in order to improve flexibility of our robot to a hard conditions, that is why last motor rotates Ultrasonic sensor by 180 degrees horizontally, increasing view range.
-How it works?
-When robot drives toward red pillar, he has to bypass it from right, but if driving direction is clock wise, ultrasonic will be pointed to the left, which means it will detect pillar and potentially it can be dangerous.
-That is why whenever Ultrasonic can detect pillar, our 4th motor will turn it to the opposite side, inner wall until he bypasses pilar.
-This system has similarities with LIDAR system.
+Generally, 3 motors are sufficient for FE category robots, but we wanted to make our robot more flexible and reliable, especially in hard situations, which is why our last motor rotates the Ultrasonic sensor by 180 degrees horizontally.
+How does it work?
+If the robot moves to the pillar, which has red color, then it has to bypass it from the right side, but when moving clock wise, the Ultrasonic sensor will be pointed at the left, which is dangerous, because it may detect a pillar.
+As soon as Ultrasonic detects pillar, 4th motor rotates sensor till the moment it faces inner wall (bypassing pillar), like in LIDAR system.

+In the previous version of our robot, we faced the problem when there was an increase in odometry error while moving and robot started to confuse objects and walls.
+Thus, robot could have difficulties in understanding his surrounding area.

+Therefore, in order to decrease the chance of mistake, we decided to use rotating ultrasonic sensors which measure distances from clear side.
   <img src="https://github.com/QZOFlameFE/FE2025_1st_repo_ByFlame/blob/main/Vehicle_photos/FEmodelsonic.jpeg" width="600">
  <table>
   <tr>